 The Adventures of Mothers and Daughters

-I provide support to organize & simplify surroundings, reclaim life, and transform struggle into streamline
+I provide support to organize & simplify surroundings, reclaim life, and turn struggle into streamline

 ‘She had been a teenager once, and she knew that, despite the apparent contradictions, a person’s teenage years lasted well into their fifties.’ —Derek Landy